jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 & $appTelemetryQuery
 ```

-**Expected result:** Every physical DNS/dependency attempt maps to one logical operation and remains within documented bounds.
+**Expected result:** Every DNS and dependency attempt can be linked to one user operation, and the total number of attempts stays within the documented retry limits.

-**Pass/fail criteria:** Pass only when attempt counts at all layers, backoff, total duration, and resolver metric delta reconcile.
+**Pass/fail criteria:** Pass only when retry counts at every layer, retry delays, total duration, and the change in resolver metrics all agree.

-**Evidence to capture:** Retry configuration, correlation ID, raw metrics, logs/traces, and logical/physical counts.
+**Evidence to capture:** Retry settings, request ID, raw metrics, logs or traces, one user-operation count, and the number of underlying attempts.

-**Established `aks01day2` evidence:** BLOCKED/NOT ESTABLISHED.
-No retry policy, representative operation, or correlation-capable telemetry was supplied.
+**Established `aks01day2` evidence:** BLOCKED/NOT ESTABLISHED on 2026-09-25.
+No application, SDK, proxy, ingress, or caller retry policy was provided, and no representative user operation had telemetry with a shared request ID.
+The run therefore did not measure retry counts or retry-driven load.

 #### IMP-10-TRANSPORTS